pradeepovig/nyt-article_search-react/README.md

 # nyt-article_search-react
-A POC built on react which lets you search articles directly from the New York Times
+A POC built on ReactJS which lets you search articles directly from the New York Times